Barber shop with no work to declare (6)

 'barber' is the definition.

-'shop with no work to declare' is the subsidiary indication.
+'shop with no work to declare' is the wordplay.

 'with no' suggests deleting specific letters.